OpenFn/docs/docs/get-started/standards.md

 title: Standards & OpenFn
 ---

-OpenFn’s software follows global standards for open source software and for workflow engine solutions.
+OpenFn follows global standards for open source software and for workflow engine solutions.
 Read on to learn how OpenFn complies with specific standards.

 ## Digital Public Good